-During the Year, two Audit Committee meetings were held whereat the Audit Committee reviewed (i) the audited consolidated financial results of the Company for FY2018 and (ii) the unaudited consolidated financial results of the Company for the six months ended 31 December 2018.
+During the Year, two Audit Committee meetings were held whereat the Audit Committee reviewed (i) the audited consolidated financial results of the Company for FY2019 and (ii) the unaudited consolidated financial results of the Company for 6M2020.
 The attendance of individual members is set out in the following table.